syncfusion-content/fileformat-docs/File-Formats/DocIO/rtf.md

 Most of the Word processors (including Microsoft Word) uses the XML-based file formats, Microsoft has discontinued enhancements to the RTF and still supporting it.
 The last version was 1.9.1 released in 2008.

 The Essential DocIO converts the RTF document into Word document and vice versa.
-The following code shows how to convert RTF document into Word document.
+The following code shows how to convert RTF document into Word document .

 {% tabs %}
 {% highlight c# %}